-Having a short term rental agreement in place has many benefits.
-Perhaps most importantly, it helps you as a property manager avoid unnecessary headaches and prevent damages.
-How vital this short term lease is might depends on the platforms you are using to rent out your properties.
+Having a short-term rental agreement in place has many benefits.
+Perhaps most importantly, it helps property managers avoid unnecessary headaches and prevent damage.
+How vital this short-term lease is might depend on the platforms you’re using to rent out your properties.

-A short term rental agreement helps to ensure that a tenant will leave your property in the same condition they found it.
+A short-term rental agreement helps to ensure that a tenant will leave your property in the same condition they found it.
 It also puts all the important details in writing so that there’s no confusion on what’s provided on your end, and what’s expected from the tenant.
 Once it’s signed, it becomes a legal obligation for both you and your guest to adhere to your vacation rental contract.
-Most rental agreements outside the listing sites like Airbnb or Vrbo are written in a way that favor the property owners.
+Most rental agreements outside the listing sites like Airbnb or Vrbo are written in a way that favors the property owners.

-Do you even need a short term lease agreement?
+Do you even need a short-term lease agreement?

-You also have to remember that the short-term rental agreements found on these sites were written in the best interest of the platform.
-Not necessarily the property owners or you, the manager.
-So some finer points may not be covered, or could sway in favor of a guest.
+You also have to remember that the short-term rental agreements found on these sites were written in the best interest of the platform—not necessarily the property owners or you, the manager.
+So some finer points may not be covered or could sway in favor of a guest.
 After all, the goal of these listing sites is to get repeat guests, not necessarily to protect the property managers or owners.

 If you’re hosting guests outside of a third-party platform, like through a direct booking site, then some sort of vacation rental contract is necessary assurance in the event that something goes awry.

-Why you need a vacation rental agreement
+What to include in a vacation rental agreement

-- The rules
+- House rules

-- The signatures
+- Digital signatures

-The first thing you want to have in a short rental agreement is all of the information about both parties, the stay itself, and the property.
+The first thing you want to have in a short rental agreement is all of the information about both rental parties, the stay itself, and the property.
 Be sure to include: